top of page

 Technological comforts are quietly integrated, with a TV disguised as artwork, smart control cast iron radiators and motion sensor lighting lighting in the bathrooms.

-With all the clean air of a rural escape, there's no compromise within the rooms on air quality either, with low VOC, natural paints and wax floor finishes.
+With the clean air appeal of a rural escape, there's no compromise within the rooms on air quality either, with low VOC, natural paints and wax floor finishes.
 Metal elements such as the bed frame are finished in beeswax, and socket plates left in raw brass to naturally patina over time, evolving as a new chapter in the story of this fascinating building.

 bottom of page